Green-sync/greensyncold/Documentation/docs/intro.md

 ### Server application

-> IMPORTANT: Please make sure that you have set APP_ID environmental variable in .env file before running these scripts. there is a sample `env` file in the application find it at .env.example
+> IMPORTANT: Before running these scripts, ensure that you have set the `APP_ID` environmental variable in the `.env` file.
+You can find a sample env file in the application at `.env.example`.
-> you have access to the following CLI commands:

 ```bash